python/mypy/docs/source/kinds_of_types.rst

 function definition after the class definition.
 This is not always desirable or even possible, though.

-Any type can be entered as a string literal, and youn can combine string-literal types with non-string-literal types freely:
+Any type can be entered as a string literal, and you can combine string-literal types with non-string-literal types freely:

 .. code-block:: python